Jubilee (character): Jubilee - 2004

-According to Diamond Comic Distributors, Jubilee #1 was the 80th best selling comic book in September 2004.
+According to Diamond Comic Distributors, Jubilee #1 was the 80th-best-selling comic book in September 2004.

 Wolverine and Jubilee - 2011

 According to Marvel Comics, Wolverine and Jubilee #1 sold out.
-According to Diamond Comic Distributors, Wolverine and Jubilee #1 was the 70th best selling comic book in January 2011.
+According to Diamond Comic Distributors, Wolverine and Jubilee #1 was the 70th-best-selling comic book in January 2011.

 Greg McElhatton of CBR.com called Wolverine and Jubilee #1 a "smart-looking book," writing, "I'm curious to see where Immonen and Noto are going to take it from here.
 There's a lot of set-up in this first issue, but it's such a pleasant set-up that you barely even notice until it's over.
 So far, my only real complaint is that we're getting this as a mini-series.
 Of all the 9000 other X-Men spin-offs out there, one with this creative team would sure be nice."

-Other versions

-Abcissa

-In one alternate timeline, Mojo tried to stop the Big Crunch, the end of time and collapse of all matter which would start a new Big Bang.
-Jubilee told him to stop, and she would be his slave.
-Giving her the new name "Abcissa", her powers would be altered to animate and control the many chains that were attached to her body.
-Abcissa and Mojo kidnapped Jubilee, taking her to the Crunch, so she would become Mojo's slave.
-Jubilee refused, which nullified Abcissa's existence.
-Wolverine arrived and defeated Mojo.

-Age of Apocalypse

-In the Age of Apocalypse, Jubilee is part of Gambit's X-Ternals, a group of rebel thieves.
-She went with the X-Ternals to the Shi'ar Empire in order to steal a piece of the M'Kraan Crystal.
-Jubilee displayed a greater level of control over her power than her Marvel-616 version by detonating the clothing of several Madri enforcers on a molecular level.
-In addition, she uses the full extent of her powers by destroying a Shi'ar ship single-handedly.
-Her fate in the tenth anniversary issue of the Age of Apocalypse is not revealed.

-Amazing Spider-Man: Renew Your Vows

-In this continuity, Jubilee is an instructor at Xavier's School for Gifted Children, but is revealed to be a double agent working for Magneto.

-Amalgam Comics

-In this alternate universe, where part of the Marvel multiverse is fused with part of the DC multiverse, Jubilee is combined with Robin to become Sparrow, the sidekick of Dark Claw (Wolverine + Batman).

-Days of Future Past

-In Days of Future Past, Jubilee is one of the last X-Men alive and among the few mutants who are not prisoners in a concentration camp.
-She lives with her lover Synch in the ruins of Hollywood.